usevital/translator/FEATURES.md

 ...and more coming soon (maybe)!

-The scripts also do allow you to do the following (CLI users can append these args to the above):
+The scripts also allow you to do the following:

+- Read input from a file instead of command line [--file [path_to_file]]
+  Example: `python versions/cli_args.py --mode reverse --file hello.txt --save`

 - Save the result into conversion-history/{mode}_history.txt [--save]